East Riding of Yorkshire Rural Strategy 2016 - 2020

 The East Riding of Yorkshire Rural Strategy 2013-2016 2015/16 mini-refresh (pdf 277kb opens in new window)

 The East Riding of Yorkshire Rural Strategy 2013-2016 (pdf 5mb opens in new window)

 The East Riding of Yorkshire Rural Strategy - Action Plan 2013-14 (pdf 7mb opens in new window)

-If you would like to request a hard copy of the strategy and the action plan please contact the rural team directly using the contact us link above.
+If you would like to request a hard copy of the strategy, the action plan or the please contact the rural team directly using the contact us link above.